-- 19. The Disciplinary Officer will provide the Charge Letter (or equivalent) to the Disciplinary Chair.
-If the Disciplinary Chair considers that the matter is not appropriate for the Summary Procedure, the Disciplinary Chair can refer the matter for a Hearing, in which case the process in Regulations 26-35 shall apply but the Disciplinary Chair will not form part of the Disciplinary Panel. - 20.
-The Disciplinary Officer must then confirm to the Respondent (either in the Charge Letter or separately) the identity of the Disciplinary Chair. - 21.
-If the Respondent objects to the Disciplinary Chair on the basis of a conflict of interest, the Disciplinary Officer must consider whether to appoint an alternative Disciplinary Chair to consider the conflict of interest and/or as the Disciplinary Chair in relation to the case. - 22.
-The Disciplinary Chair will set the Respondent a reasonable timeframe to respond to the Charge Letter in writing, if they wish to, and provide any further information which may be relevant. - 23.
-The Disciplinary Chair will consider the charge and determine whether, on the balance of probabilities, there has been a breach of these Regulations. - 24.
-If the Disciplinary Chair decides that there has been a breach of these Regulations, they will impose a sanction in accordance with the sanction guidelines which appear in Appendix 3. - 25.
+18. The Disciplinary Officer must provide the Charge Letter to the Disciplinary Chair and confirm to the Respondent (either in the Charge Letter or separately) the identity of the Disciplinary Chair.

+- 19. If the Respondent objects to the Disciplinary Chair on the basis of a conflict of interest, the Disciplinary Officer must consider whether to appoint an alternative Disciplinary Chair to consider the conflict of interest and/or as the Disciplinary Chair in relation to the case. - 20.
+The Disciplinary Chair will set the Respondent a reasonable timeframe to respond to the Charge Letter in writing, if they wish to, and provide any further information which may be relevant. - 21.
+The Disciplinary Chair will consider the charge and determine whether, on the balance of probabilities, there has been a breach of these Regulations. - 22.
+If the Disciplinary Chair decides that there has been a breach of these Regulations, they will impose a sanction in accordance with the sanction guidelines which appear in Appendix 3. - 23.
 The Disciplinary Chair's decision will be communicated to the Respondent (and, where the Respondent is a Participant, the Participant's Club) in writing.